nvanderperren/KP-TRACKS-mediawiki/Settings.md

 ### Enable upload by copy of URL

 It's possible to upload files by copying a URL of the file.
+These files will be downloaded to the `images`-folder on your server.

 ![upload by url](images/upload_url_1.png)